An outline of secular Buddhism

 We collude in gross suffering on a colossal scale if we remain silent, inactive and ‘above politics’.
 Wisdom and compassion – dharma practice – demands a whole lot more of us.

 Read the text of his talk here.

-New on the Audio page are some reflections by Ramsey Margolis at St Andrew’s on The Terrace at the Pluralism Sunday service on 5 May 2013.
+New on the Audio page are some reflections by Ramsey Margolis at St Andrew’s on The Terrace in Wellington at their Pluralism Sunday service on 5 May 2013.

 Barre colloquium on secular Buddhism

 Read Winton Higgins’ report of the March 2013 Barre, Massachusetts, colloquium Secular Buddhism: rethinking the nikāyas here and the text of Winton’s talk at the colloquium – Secular Buddhism: scientistic versus interpretive – here.

 Winton Higgins and Christian theologian Professor Sir Lloyd Geering discuss whether secular religion is a contradiction in terms